Jake and Amir: If I Were You

 In May 2013, Jake and Amir started the podcast If I Were You as an advice show where they take listener questions and try to answer them in a helpful but funny way.
 Jake said that If I Were You was partially inspired by the NPR show Car Talk, in that their audience listens for the banter between the two hosts, not necessarily the questions themselves.

 Averaging 1 million views per month, Amir says that If I Were Yous audience is primarily made up of 15- to 34-year-olds.
 Jake says that they like advising people younger than them, "because we were there, and we came out the other side."
 More than that, Jake says that he enjoys reaching out to "nerdy" younger fans because they can act as role-models to show that their best days are ahead of them: "We're like a little beacon of hope for losers that are told they're gonna be cool in ten years."

 Kayla Culver for The Concordian writes, "the responses Jake and Amir give probably wouldn't qualify as great advice but it's honestly not the worst advice ever given."
 Admitting that they are not experts who should be giving out advice, Amir puts forward that he at least "tends to think of us as expert 20-somethings because we've been doing it for a decade."

 In 2018, Jake and Amir began producing a video version of the podcast for their Patreon page supporters.

 In 2023, Jake and Amir announced they would be ending the podcast indefinitely.
 The final episode of If I Were You titled "589: The End Is Here" was released on April 24, 2023.

 HeadGum

 On August 1, 2015, after leaving CollegeHumor, Jake and Amir founded a podcast network named HeadGum with their friend Marty Michael.
 Jake and Amir's podcast, If I Were You served as the network's flagship program.
 HeadGum expanded into online video in 2016 when they launched a YouTube channel for comedy videos.
-HeadGum is headquartered in Los Angeles.
+The network is headquartered in Los Angeles, and hosts 75 unique shows as of January 2026, many of which are produced by the duo's former CollegeHumor coworkers.